 Admission Price: Free to attend, places must be booked in advance

-A joint event between the Gender & Sexualities Research Centre at City and UEA Gender Studies.
+A joint event between the Gender & Sexualities Research Centre at City and UEA School of Art, Media and American Studies.

 Work That Body explores how the male body has been represented by, constructed in, and experienced through digital media during the age of austerity.
 Analysing examples including muscular bodies on social media, the mediation of chemsex and celebrity nudity, it finds that on the one hand digital media has enabled men to transform their bodies into tools of value-creation in an economic context when their traditional breadwinning capacities have been diminished.
 On the other, it has allowed them to use their bodies to form intimate collective bonds during a moment when competitive individualism continues to be insisted on as the privileged mode of being in the world.